 Prof. Sandoval shares his enthusiasm for groundwater modeling with farmers, students, managers and the public.
 His work in revealing the quantity of groundwater resources and the storage capacity of reservoirs through time--and addressing institutions to implement this information--answers some of UC Water's main questions: how much water do we really have?

-Samuel Sandoval Solis is an Assistant Professor and Cooperative Extension Specialist in Water Resources at University of California, Davis.
+Samuel Sandoval Solis is an Associate Professor and Cooperative Extension Specialist in Water Resources at University of California, Davis.
 He is responsible for the water management and policy research program at the Department of Land, Air, and Water Resources.
 He holds a bachelor’s degree in Civil Engineering, a master’s degree in Hydraulics, and a Ph.D. in Environmental and Water Resources Engineering.

 Samuel has explored strategies to improve the water management for anthropogenic and environmental requirements by developing reservoir re-operation policies to improve the human and environmental water requirements.
 Recently he published a study of temporal and spatial change of irrigation efficiencies for the state of California.
 He has evaluated potential water savings to decrease water demand and saline intrusion in the central coast of California.